dimitri-nicolo/calico/master/getting-started/kubernetes/installation/other.md

      > count from its default of `0` Felix will try to connect to Typha, find no
      > Typha instances to connect to, and fail to start.
      {: .alert .alert-success}

+1. If you have created some secrets for Federation, then modify the manifest to mount the secrets into the container.
+For details see [Configuring a Remote Cluster for Federation](/{{page.version}}/usage/federation/configure-rcc).

+   > **Warning**: If you are upgrading from a previous release and previously had secrets mounted in for
+   > federation, then failure to include these secrets in this manifest will result in loss of federation
+   > functionality, which may include loss of service between clusters.
+   {: .alert .alert-danger}

 1. Apply the manifest using the following command.